-Return true (0) if string matches the extended regular expression regex; otherwise return false (1).
-Characters that are quoted in regex shall not be treated as special.
+true if string matches the extended regular expression (ERE) regex as defined in section 9.4; otherwise false.
+Characters that are quoted in regex (using <backslash>, single-quote, or double-quote) shall not be treated as an ERE special character, but shall instead be treated as an ERE ordinary character and thus only match themselves.

-"string1 < string2".
+string1 < string2

-Compare two strings using the collating sequence in the current locale, and return true (0) if string1 is less than collates before string2 in the current locale; otherwise, return false (1).
+true if string1 collates before string2 in the current locale; otherwise, false.

-"string1 > string2".
+string1 > string2

-Compare two strings using the collating sequence in the current locale, and return-true (0) if string1 is greater than collates after string2 in the current locale; otherwise, return-false (1).
+true if string1 collates after string2 in the current locale; otherwise, false.